ibm-cloud-docs/direct-link/pricing.md

 ## Local routing

-Local routing is included as a basic part of all IBM Cloud Direct Link offerings.
-It includes access to all of the datacenters connected directly to the PoP location, and it provides unlimited ingress and egress traffic across the Direct Link.
-If you need to route your traffic outside the local markets defined below, you must add the Global Routing option.
-Otherwise, your traffic is restricted to the services provided by the local market.
+Local routing is included with all IBM Cloud Direct Link offerings.
+It includes access to all of the datacenters connected directly to the Local Market, and it provides unlimited ingress and egress traffic across the Direct Link.
+If you need to route your traffic outside the Local Markets defined below, you must add the Global Routing option.
 Local routing does not incur any overage fees.

 ## Expanded IBM Direct Link Local Markets